 We know what a NAND gate is supposed to do.
 We don't need to worry about how it manages to do it.
 Some other engineer will take care of that!
 We can just focus at our level of detail and make sure these logic gates work together to form the adder circuit.
 The engineers who use these adders to make an architecture can also ignore the details of your work.

 This goes on and on and on and on.
 Can you imagine how much complexity is being hidden?
 The way a chrome tab sandboxes itself and is showing this webpage to you is build on many layers of software abstraction which is build on hardware abstractions.

-You could say that human thought started with abtractions.
-When we started using abstract symbols to represent concrete objects and later concepts we started developing these congnitive skills that is now taken for granted.
+You could say that human thought started with abstractions.
+When we started using abstract symbols to first represent concrete objects we could sense, we started on the road to developing these congnitive skills that is now taken for granted.

-Even when we play video games, the "living beings" we strongly relate to are just simple character models or when we feel intense emotions towards animated characters, these are all abstractions that we believe in.
+Even when we play video games or read fiction, the "living beings" we strongly relate to are just simple character models or when we feel intense emotions towards animated characters in an anime, these are all abstractions that we believe in.
 It so cool that humans are able to associate that "representation of a human" with the "reality of a human".
 We are able to take abstractions seriously.
 That is a huge leap, to be able to conceptualize abstractions (which can be hypothetical situations) and treat them as seriously as any concrete occurrence.

 I think this should be more than enough food for thought.
-I hope this post leads you to spend more time thinking about this wonderful idea and do post comments on what you come up with.
+I hope this post leads you to spend more time thinking about this wonderful idea and I am looking forward to any comments you may have.